 - 1. Limit the operations that perform at full takt (bottlenecks) - 2.
 All time buffers are at the end of a phase plan or the project as a whole - 3.
 Inventory buffers held as WIP flow units - 4.
-Assign stand-by (buffer) capacity to workable backlog when designing to Production Laws
+Assign swing (buffer) capacity to workable backlog (inventory buffer) - 5.
+Swing capacity from workable B/L to the trains or from the trains to workable B/L.